NuGet/Home/accepted/2024/trusted-publishers-oidc-for-nuget-push.md

 Multiple trust policies can be defined.
 If any of the trust policies match the incoming package and GitHub Action token, the operation will be allowed.
 If the package ID is new and there is ambiguity on which package owner should be assigned to the package (due to multiple matching trust policies), the most recently created trust policy will be used.

+If a package is transferred to another owner (i.e. the owner of the trust policy is removed as a owner of the package the policy was intended for), the trust policy will no longer be effective.
+This is much like the current API key flow where you could create an API key for `Microsoft.*`, but this does not give you access to all `Microsoft.*` packages -- only ones that the package owner scope has direct ownership of at the time of package push.

 ### Step 2: add a GitHub Actions workflow with NuGet.org Trusted Publisher authentication